Read our guide for information on the assistance available to you

 We support the development and growth of our city, but in doing so you may find that you need to undertake works on a road, street, lane or footpath.
 See below for key information about obtaining approval.

-You’ll need to submit an application and Traffic Control Plan (TCP) that details the management of temporary changes to traffic conditions, closures and detours for our approval in accordance with:
+You’ll need to submit a Traffic Control Plan (TCP) that details the management of temporary changes to traffic conditions, closures and detours for our approval in accordance with:

 All submissions for approval must be prepared by a RMS qualified person/s.